Welcome to Global Medieval and Renaissance Studies at Penn !

 Undergraduate and graduate students of all levels of study are encouraged to take advantage of this broad perspective—an English major studying Chaucer will find the manuscripts of a Wycliffite Bible to examine first-hand and a doctoral candidate writing on the Fourth Crusade can study original texts, coins, and illuminations from the Islamic Mediterranean.
 Students can develop skills in paleography, musicology, linguistics, or textual editing, according to their interests, and they learn the essentials of medieval bibliography and historiography.
 Student research projects often take advantage of local collections, whether poring over a nun’s prayer book or performing Fauvel’s musical cacophony, or they may just as well collaborate in faculty-sponsored projects, testing Avicenna’s theories of vision or excavating Plantagenet castles, for example.

 Graduate students will also find opportunities to present their original research, both in workshop settings at Penn and more formally at area colloquia.
-Faculty involvement in the Medieval Academy and the Medieval Institute (Kalamazoo) similarly encourages student participation at those organizations’ annual meetings.
+Faculty involvement in the Medieval Academy, the Medieval Institute (Kalamazoo), and Renaissance Society of America similarly encourages student participation at those organizations’ annual meetings.

 Penn’s research and educational missions also enjoy close collaboration with numerous Philadelphia-area institutions.
 Hundreds of manuscripts and incunabula await study and investigation at the Free Library and the The Rosenbach of the Free Library of Philadelphia, and the medieval art collections of Glencairn Museum and the Philadelphia Museum of Art are inexhaustible resources.
 The Delaware Valley Medieval Association and the Quaker Consortium, an association of area colleges and universities that allows students to take courses from leading scholars at neighboring schools, especially foster dialogue and interaction among scholars and students.